seaboyz/You-Dont-Know-JS/types & grammar/ch4.md

 There's some very little known, but very important, nuance here.

 In fact, I would argue these operators shouldn't even be called "logical ___ operators", as that name is incomplete in describing what they do.
-If I were to give them a more accurate (if more clumsy) name, I'd call them "selector operators," or more completely, "operand selector operators."
+If I were to give them a more accurate (if more clumsy) name, I'd call them "selector operators," or more completely, "***operand selector operators***."

 Why?
 Because they don't actually result in a *logic* value (aka `boolean`) in JavaScript, as they do in some other languages.